fbpx

 “What digital means for any business is the acceleration and automation of the processes it already has.”

-Sergio Valladares, Business Transformation Director at gpac
+Sergio Valladares, Chief Technology Officer at gpac

 Recruitment has been around for as long as companies have had the need to find top talent.
 Still, like in any other industry, there is talk about the recruiter’s job becoming outdated or being substituted entirely by AI or other technological advancements.